 Requires MDOC to report on the number of overtime hours worked by all custody staff, by facility, including the number of mandatory overtime hours worked, the number of voluntary overtime hours worked, the reasons for overtime hours worked, and the average of overtime hours worked by active employees.
 Executive does not include.
-House includes new language.
+House includes new language, but revises it to include a list of report recipients.